aisingapore/PeekingDuck/docs/source/tutorials/02_duck_confit.rst

    Line 9 defines the ``YELLOW`` color code for the score.
 Note that ``opencv`` uses the BGR-format instead of the common RGB-format.

-   Lines 12-32 implements a helper function to map the bounding box coordinates to the image coordinates, as explained :ref:`above <coordinate_systems>`.
+   Lines 12-32 implement a helper function ``map_bbox_to_image_coords`` to map the bounding box coordinates to the image coordinates, as explained :ref:`above <coordinate_systems>`.

    Line 42 is the node object initializer.
 We do not require any special setup, so it simply calls the ``__init__`` method of its parent class.

-   Lines 45-68 implements the display score function in the node's ``run`` method, which is called by PeekingDuck as it iterates through the pipeline.
+   Lines 45-71 implement the display score function in the node's ``run`` method, which is called by PeekingDuck as it iterates through the pipeline.

-   Lines 51-54 extracts the inputs from the pipeline and computes the image size in ( width, height ).
+   Lines 54-57 extract the inputs from the pipeline and computes the image size in ( width, height ).

-   Line 56 onwards iterates through all the bounding boxes, whereby it computes the (x1, y1) left-top and (x2, y2) right-bottom bounding box coordinates.
+   Line 59 onwards iterates through all the bounding boxes, whereby it computes the (x1, y1) left-top and (x2, y2) right-bottom bounding box coordinates.
    It also converts the score into a numeric string with two decimal places.

-   Line 60 uses the ``opencv`` ``putText`` function to draw the score string onto the image at the left-bottom ``org=(x1, y2)`` of the bounding box.
+   Line 63 uses the ``opencv`` ``putText`` function to draw the score string onto the image at the left-bottom ``org=(x1, y2)`` of the bounding box.
    For more info on the various parameters, please refer to ``opencv``'s API documentation.

-   Line 70 returns an empty dictionary ``{}`` to tell PeekingDuck that the node has no outputs.
+   Line 73 returns an empty dictionary ``{}`` to tell PeekingDuck that the node has no outputs.